27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Difficulty: Moderate

 McDowell Creek Country Park is a beautiful place to explore.
-There is a parking lot available very near the trailhead.
-Follow the beautiful McDowell Creek through a thick forest of alder, Douglas fir, and big leaf maple.
+The McDowell Creek Falls Loop winds through a thick forest of alder, Douglas fir, and big-leaf maple, with a series of waterfalls along the way.

-At the junction, head left to a footbridge that will give you a good view of the falls before backtracking to the junction and head straight uphill, making use of the stone steps to reach the first viewing platform where you will get a chance to see Royal Terrace Falls from above.
+At the junction, head left to a footbridge to get a good view of some falls before backtracking to the junction.
+Then head straight uphill to reach the first viewing platform, where you will get a chance to see Royal Terrace Falls from above.

 These are the most impressive falls on the loop, falling over two tiers down 120 feet.
 Head away from the creek towards your next Oregon waterfall on the creek, Majestic Falls.